IN THIS ARTICLE

 CREATE A CLUSTER

-- Review the End User License Agreement, check the box to accept and click Submit
+- Review the End User License Agreement, check the box to agree and click Submit

 - Name the cluster

 - If any nodes are missing, verify that the node is currently running and on the same network

 NOTE: The total capacity for the cluster is dynamically updated at the bottom of the page when selecting nodes.